menu

 Car Ownership

-American households most often have a car, and regularly they have two or three.
-But households in the Grape neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Grape neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 33.2% of the households here have four, five, or more cars.
 That is more cars per household than in 95.0% of the neighborhoods in the nation.

 Diversity